HomerReid/meep_adjoint/docs/tutorial/index.rst

          Otherwise (i.e. `source_mode==0`), the source is an ordinary
          |MeepSource| with component determined by the value of
          `source_component` (which should be a string like ``Ex`` or ``Hy``).

+.. [#f3] Specifically, eigenmode sources---or volume sources with spatially
+         uniform amplitude---lying within a single `SubRegion` and having Gaussian temporal envelope.

+.. [#f4] It is perfectly legal to define objective functions that don't
+         depend on any objective quantities, but then the objective-function value would be independent of the design variables and the optimization problem would be trivial.